A landlords guide to sitting tenants

 Do sitting tenants have rights?

-Sitting tenants, like all tenants, have rights that are designed to protect them – as do landlords.
-The rights your tenants will have will largely depend on the type of tenancy agreement you have.
+Like all tenants, sitting tenants have rights designed to protect them – as do landlords.
+Those rights will largely depend on the type of tenancy agreement you have in place.

-If your tenant has an assured or regulated tenancy, their tenancy rights are more comprehensive compared to an AST.
+If your tenant has an assured or regulated tenancy, their tenancy rights are more comprehensive than an AST.
 In these examples, they may have rights of succession (where they can leave tenancy rights to relatives).
 They may also have the right to stay in the property indefinitely.

-Most assured and regulated tenancies were agreed before January 1989 so largely won’t apply to many contracts in place today.
+Most assured and regulated tenancies were agreed before January 1989, so they won’t apply to many contracts in place today.

 What are sitting tenants’ rights in Scotland?